ODickson/RNA_seq_portfolio_project/README.md

 # RNA Seq Portfolio Project
-Portfolio project for the processing and analysis of raw FASTQ files from E-MTAB-11605 (Genomewide expression profiling of multibacillary leprosy lesions before and after multi-drug therapy).
+Portfolio project for the processing and analysis of raw FASTQ files from E-MTAB-11605 (Genome-wide expression profiling of multibacillary leprosy lesions before and after multi-drug therapy).
 Here I provide bash scripts for use on Linux HPC to filter and align the raw RNA seq data before analysing the cleaned data in R and applying machine learning classification approaches to the data using Python.

 ## What data is there?
 - 10 Individuals
   - 2 samples each
   - 1 before MDT